Engin-Boot/get-started/S1-assignments.md

 ## Case Study and Teams

 [Download details](case-teams/S1-case-groups.pdf)
-of Names, Group-name, mentor-email and group-assignment link
+of Names, Group-name, mentor-email, and group-assignment link.

-*Note: Create GitHub team in the classroom using the Group-name*
+Create a GitHub team in the classroom *using the Group-name*

-## Further Exploration
+## Further Exploration on your Repository

 [CodeScene](https://codescene.io/)